The 20 Best Corneal Transplant Doctors in Maryland, US

 English, French

 "Oliver Schein, M.D., M.P.H., is the Burton E. Grossman Professor of Ophthalmology at the Wilmer Eye Institute and carries a joint appointment in the Department of Epidemiology at the Johns Hopkins University Bloomberg School of Public Health.
 Dr. Schein's clinical expertise is in medical and surgical conditions of the anterior segment of the eye including cataract and complications of cataract surgery, corneal scarring and corneal surgery.
 He is a past author of the American Academy of Ophthalmology's ""Preferred Practice Pattern"" on Cataract.
 Research activities are directed toward the epidemiology of major ocular diseases, ophthalmic technology assessment and outcomes research in ophthalmology.
 Dr. Schein received his M.D. and M.P.H. degrees from Johns Hopkins University and completed his ophthalmology residency and cornea and external eye disease fellowship at Harvard University's Massachusetts Eye and Ear Infirmary.
 He joined the Wilmer faculty in 1988.".
 Dr. Schein is rated as an Experienced provider by MediFind in Corneal Transplant.
-His top areas of expertise are Cataract, Endophthalmitis, Fuchs Dystrophy, Cataract Removal, and Vitrectomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Endophthalmitis, Fuchs Dystrophy, Cataract Removal, and Vitrectomy.
+Dr. Schein is board certified in American Board Of Ophthalmology and American Board Of Internal Medicine.

 Experienced in Corneal Transplant